 sudo sysctl vm.swappiness=1

-This change will take effect immediately, but it will be reset to the default value upon reboot.
+This change takes effect immediately but will be reset after a reboot.

 sudo nano /etc/sysctl.conf